Login/Sign Up

 Muzika 20mg/37.5mg Tablet may cause headache in some individuals, as it is reported as a common side effect.
 However, this effect does not require medical attention and gradually resolves over time.
 If this side effect persists longer, please consult your doctor.

 Take Muzika 20mg/37.5mg Tablet with or without food, accompanied by a glass of water.
-Swallow the tablet whole, without chewing, breaking, or crushing it.
+Swallow the medicine whole, without chewing, breaking, or crushing it.
 Follow your doctor's instructions for dose and duration, and complete the entire prescribed course.

 No, it is advisable not to drink alcohol while taking Muzika 20mg/37.5mg Tablet.
-Drinking alcohol during treatment may cause increased dizziness and drowsiness or it may cause unpleasant side effects.
+Drinking alcohol during treatment may cause increased dizziness and drowsiness, or it may cause unpleasant side effects.

 Yes, there are some precautions or warnings associated with Muzika 20mg/37.5mg Tablet.
 Exercise caution while using this medication and it is not advisable for individuals with low blood pressure.
 Pregnant or breastfeeding women should consult their doctor before use.
 Additionally, it may cause dizziness, so driving after taking this medication is not recommended.